-After coronary bypass surgery, symptoms, such as chest pain and shortness of breath due to poor blood flow to the heart, generally improve.
-For some people, coronary bypass surgery may improve heart function and reduce the risk of dying of heart disease.
+Although coronary bypass surgery doesn't cure the heart disease that caused the blockages (atherosclerosis or coronary artery disease), it can ease symptoms, such as chest pain and shortness of breath.
+For some people, this procedure can improve heart function and reduce the risk of dying of heart disease.

 Why it's done